Prepare Your Child For Academic Success & Global Competence

 INTERNATIONAL SCHOOL

 Darwin International School is a Philippine school duly accredited by the Department of Education.
-Darwin was established in 2003 with the vision of bringing high quality level education to Filipino students and make them globally competitive.
+Darwin was established in 2003 with the vision of bringing high-quality education to Filipino students and making them globally competitive.

 Darwin offers the revised MATATAG K-12 curriculum by the Department of Education (DepEd) of the Republic of the Philippines.
 However, Darwin has additional subjects enriching the national curriculum offered to the students.